FT: Bair on Protecting Smaller Banks from Investor Nerves

 4) ECST S US MONEY SUPPLY –> From source list on left, select ‘Center for Financial Stability’

-Today we release CFS monetary and financial measures for December 2022.
-CFS Divisia M4, which is the broadest and most important measure of money, fell by 0.9% in December 2022 on a year-over-year basis versus an increase of 0.3% in November.
+Today we release CFS monetary and financial measures for October 2023.
+CFS Divisia M4, which is the broadest and most important measure of money, fell by 1.0% in October 2023 on a year-over-year basis, following a decrease of 1.7% in September.

 For Monetary and Financial Data Release Report: